kevinxiao27/psync/README.md

 ![](readme/Merkle%20Tree%20High%20Level.png)
 > A merkle tree structure can be used to determine which directories/files require directories (via backtracking, recursion can terminate early when hashes match).

 This should be heavily pipelined or done asynchronously (perhaps using a non blocking form of go's coroutines, as no inter-thread communication is required).
 This will continue until the daemon no longer has work to do, and it will enter into the third state.
+Note that this is still lacking in the actual implementation.

 The procedure each thread should accomplish is as follows:
 - determine which peer currently dominates (via vector clock ordering) or randomly select one that is tied in concurrent updating state.